GSA/https/pages/technical.md

 There are a number of ciphers available to a TLS connection, and one of those is [RC4](https://en.wikipedia.org/wiki/RC4) (also known as ARC4 or ARCFOUR).
 RC4 was a popular cipher due to being a fast cipher which was not vulnerable to the [BEAST](https://blog.qualys.com/ssllabs/2011/10/17/mitigating-the-beast-attack-on-tls) attack.
 However, in 2013 it was announced that [RC4 had a serious flaw](http://www.isg.rhul.ac.uk/tls/) that would make it possible for a determined attacker to decrypt data encrypted with RC4 in TLS.

-Due to the serious flaw in RC4, and the fact that the BEAST attack has been mitigated by all modern browsers, all HTTPS sites should be configured to use ciphers other than RC4.
+Due to the serious flaw in RC4, and the fact that the BEAST attack has been mitigated by all modern browsers, modern browsers no longer support RC4-based ciphersuites.
+Therefore all HTTPS sites need to be configured to use ciphers other than RC4.

 * **[The Pulse HTTPS dashboard for .gov domains](https://pulse.cio.gov/https/domains/)** will note when a domain employs the RC4 cipher.
 * **[https.cio.gov is configured](https://www.ssllabs.com/ssltest/analyze.html?d=https.cio.gov)** to avoid using the RC4 cipher.